Back to the full dot-point answer

 Like time dilation, length contraction is not optical illusion.
 The atmosphere appears thinner to a relativistic muon (in the muon's frame, the atmosphere is contracted; in Earth's frame, time is dilated; both descriptions agree on whether the muon survives to the surface).

-What is behaviour at high speeds?Show answer
+What are behaviour at high speeds?Show answer

-At low speeds, $\gamma \approx 1$ and $p \approx m v$ (classical).
-At high speeds, $\gamma$ grows without bound as $v \to c$.
-The momentum required to push a particle to a speed approaching $c$ grows without limit; no particle with rest mass can reach $c$.
+At low speeds, and (classical).
+At high speeds, grows without bound as .
+The momentum required to push a particle to a speed approaching grows without limit; no particle with rest mass can reach .

-What is particle accelerators?Show answer
+What are particle accelerators?Show answer

-What is cosmic rays?Show answer
+What are cosmic rays?Show answer

-The relativistic energy $E = \gamma m c^2$ (covered in the mass-energy dot point) diverges as $v \to c$.
+The relativistic energy (covered in the mass-energy dot point) diverges as .
 Infinite energy would be required.

-What is photons?Show answer
+What are photons?Show answer

 What is particle accelerator data?Show answer

 Charged particles in accelerators (LHC, Tevatron, etc.) follow trajectories that match relativistic momentum predictions.
-Without the $\gamma$ correction, the accelerator's magnetic systems would not bend the particles correctly.
+Without the correction, the accelerator's magnetic systems would not bend the particles correctly.

 What is pion decay?Show answer